leoandres11/Oculo/README.md

 ---

+## ⚡ Lightweight

+Oculo is designed to be **extremely lightweight**, with the APK size kept **under 7 MB**.

+Despite its small size, Oculo provides a complete screen-analysis experience without unnecessary bloat.

+* 📦 **APK size: Under 7 MB**
+* ⚡ Fast and lightweight
+* 💾 Minimal storage footprint
+* 🚀 Designed for an efficient experience

+---

+## 🔑 Use Your Own API Key

+Oculo supports **your own AI API key**, giving you control over the AI service used by the app.

+Simply add your API key to activate AI-powered features and start using Oculo.

+### Why use your own key?

+* 🔐 You control your API key
+* 💳 Use your own API account and billing
+* ⚙️ Configure AI access yourself
+* 🚀 Activate AI features when you are ready

+> **Your AI.
+Your API key.
+Your control.**

 ## 🎨 Modern Interface

 Oculo is designed with a clean, modern interface that keeps the focus on the AI experience.